cisco/mindmeld/source/quickstart/07_train_the_natural_language_processing_classifiers.rst

 The :meth:`nlp.process()` command returns detailed information about the output of each of the trained NLP models.
 See the :doc:`User Guide <../userguide/nlp>` for details.

 By default, the :meth:`build()` method shown above uses the baseline machine learning settings for all classifiers, which should train reasonable models in most cases.
-To further improve model performance, Workbench provides extensive capabilities for optimizing individual model parameters and measuring results.
+To further improve model performance, MindMeld provides extensive capabilities for optimizing individual model parameters and measuring results.
 We'll next explore how to experiment with different settings for each NLP component individually.

 .. _domain_classification: